ovh/docs/pages/platform/kubernetes-k8s/change-security-update/guide.en-ie.md

 ---
-title: Changing security update policy on an OVHcloud Managed Kubernetes cluster
+title: Changing the security update policy on an OVHcloud Managed Kubernetes cluster
 slug: change-security-update
 excerpt: 'Find out how to change the security update policy on an OVHcloud Managed Kubernetes cluster'
 section: User guides